MSc in Financial Mathematics

 The aims of the programme are:

-- To open up new career opportunities to graduates of traditional mathematics courses.
+- To open up advanced career opportunities for graduates of traditional mathematics courses

 To achieve these aims it is intended: